clecai/amplitude-gtm-tracking/README.md

 - `amplitude_event_properties`, a js object containing all the event-related variables that we will be sending to Amplitude.
 - `amplitude_user_properties`, a js object containing all the user-related variables that we will be sending to Amplitude. work.
 - `Amplitude - event - TEMPLATE`, a tag with no trigger, which you should copy each time you want to add a new event.
 It contains the code that is executed each time you collect an event and send it to Amplitude.
-Note how it ends with a property (`'amp_pageview_recorded:true'`) being sent to the dataLayer.
-We will come back to this.
-- `Amplitude - event - View page`, a tag triggered each time the window is loaded without the dataLayer containing the property `'amp_pageview_recorded:true'`.
+- `Amplitude - Generic event - View page`, this tag enables the collection of all pageviews, it is triggered on window-loaded if no other pageview event has been collected.
-- 4 other `Amplitude - event` tags, which collect data at specific stages of a classic e-commerce funnel.
+- 3 other `Amplitude - event` tags, which collect data at specific stages of a classic e-commerce funnel.
-- 5 triggers defining the stages of a classic e-commerce funnel (both server-side and client-side).
+- 4 triggers defining the stages of a classic e-commerce funnel (both server-side and client-side).
-- 18 variables starting with `DL_`, which are dataLayer variables.
+- 9 variables starting with `DL_`, which are dataLayer variables.

 ## Sidenote 1: understanding how Amplitude events work
 Amplitude is an event-based tracking solution.
 Each event is basically an HTTP request that carries 4 informations: